Grand Tour (cycling): Winners of multiple Grand Tours in a single year

-Few riders have finished all three in a single year, of whom two finished in the top ten in each: Raphaël Géminiani (4th, 6th and 3rd in the Giro, Tour and Vuelta in 1955) and Gastone Nencini (1st, 6th and 9th in 1957).
+Merckx, Roche and Pogacar also won the men's road race at the World Championship in the same year as their Giro-Tour double to complete the Triple Crown of Cycling.

 Smallest margin between 1st and 2nd placed rider

 The margins between the winner of a Grand Tour and the runner-up are often narrow, and rarely larger than a few minutes.

 As of 2021, there have been 54 Grand Tours with a winning margin less than one minute.
 The smallest margins are as follows:

 The biggest winning margin in a Grand Tour was 2h 59' 21" in Maurice Garin's win at the first Tour de France in 1903.
 The biggest margin in the history of Giro d'Italia was in 1914 when Alfonso Calzolari won by 1h 57' 26", and the biggest margin in the history of Vuelta a España was in 1945 when Delio Rodríguez finished 30' 08" clear.